chaos/dpkg-scripts/README.md

 This page describes how to use the dpkg-scripts packaging system.

+_Note that dpkg-scripts is no longer in use.
+This repo is not maintained and exists for historical purposes only._

 ## Motivation

 Although packaging /usr/local introduces additional process for software